benjaminwonglee/PageOfThemedColours/README.md

 The idea is to create pages that are colour coordinated, and be able to link them together with links; being able to go backwards and forwards in series.

-This, which is a series of HTML pages designed with specific colours... literally called PageOfThemedColours.
+This is a series of HTML pages designed with specific colours... literally called PageOfThemedColours.

 Currently there is one related project to this going on.
 It is a PseudoRandomBackgroundDrawer to output a bitmap to put on the backgrounds for these HTML pages.